Abell 1033: Radio halo and gently reenergized tail at 54 MHz: Introduction

 \section{Introduction}

-Galaxy clusters are the building blocks of the large scale structures of the Universe.
-When observed at radio wavelengths, we can detect synchrotron emission which traces the non-thermal plasma in the cluster's volume \citep[for a review, we refer to][]{vanWeeren2019}.
+Galaxy clusters are the building blocks of the large-scale structures of the Universe.
+When observed at radio wavelengths, we can detect synchrotron emission that traces the nonthermal plasma in the cluster volume \citep[for a review, we refer to][]{vanWeeren2019}.
 Different phenomena are associated with this emission.
-There is consensus that diffuse, cluster-scale sources such as radio halos develop in the Intraclusters medium (ICM) as a consequence of mergers between clusters \citep{Brunetti2014}.
-Radio halos are Mpc-scale sources with a steep spectral index of $\alpha \lesssim -1.2$\footnote{We follow the $S\propto\nu^\alpha$ spectral index convention.} located in the central region of clusters, approximately following the thermal ICM brightness distribution as observed in the X-rays.
-The turbulent re-acceleration model \citep{Brunetti2001,Petrosian2001,Brunetti2007,Miniati2015,Brunetti2016} is the favored scenario to explain the mechanism generating radio halos.
-In this model, turbulence injected in the ICM by a merger event re-accelerates cosmic ray electrons (CRe) from a population of at least mildly relativistic primary (e.g. accelerated by active galactic nuclei) or secondary (generated in proton-proton collisions) seed electrons \citep{Brunetti2011,Pinzke2017}.
-This is supported by the observed connection between the dynamic state of galaxy clusters and the presence of radio halos \citep{Cassano2010,Cassano2013,Cuciti2015,Cuciti2021}.
-Another important expectation of this model is the presence of a cut-off in the electron spectrum that depends on the energetics of the merger event and translates to a gradual steepening in the observed synchrotron spectrum.
-This implies that in general at $\sim 1$\,GHz frequency, we would be able to detect those radio halos generated during very energetic merger events, while at lower frequency we could be sensitive to a population of radio halos characterized by very steep radio spectra ($\alpha<-1.5$) which are in general referred to as ultra-steep spectrum radio halos \citep[USSRH;][]{Cassano2006,Brunetti2008}.
-Such sources have been observed only in a small number of clusters so far \citep{Brunetti2008,Macario2011,vanWeeren2012,Wilber2018,Duchesne2021,diGennaro2021}.
+There is consensus that diffuse cluster-scale sources such as radio halos develop in the intracluster medium (ICM) as a consequence of mergers between clusters \citep{Brunetti2014}.
+Radio halos are megaparsec-scale sources with a steep spectral index of $\alpha \lesssim -1.2$\footnote{We follow the $S\propto\nu^\alpha$ spectral index convention.} that are located in the central region of clusters, approximately following the thermal ICM brightness distribution as observed in the X-rays.
+The turbulent reacceleration model \citep{Brunetti2001,Petrosian2001,Brunetti2007,Miniati2015,Brunetti2016} is the favored scenario to explain the mechanism that generates radio halos.
+In this model, turbulence injected in the ICM by a merger event reaccelerates cosmic-ray electrons (CRe) from a population of at least mildly relativistic primary (e.g., accelerated by active galactic nuclei) or secondary (generated in proton-proton collisions) seed electrons. \citep{Brunetti2011,Pinzke2017}.
+This is supported by the observed connection between the dynamic state of galaxy clusters and radio halos \citep{Cassano2010,Cassano2013,Cuciti2015,Cuciti2021}.
+Another important expectation of this model is a cutoff in the electron spectrum that depends on the energetics of the merger event and translates into a gradual steepening in the observed synchrotron spectrum.
+This implies that at a frequency of $\sim 1$\,GHz, we would in general be able to detect radio halos that were generated during very energetic merger events, while at lower frequency, we might be sensitive to a population of radio halos that is characterized by very steep radio spectra ($\alpha<-1.5$), which are in general referred to as ultra-steep spectrum radio halos \citep[USSRH;][]{Cassano2006,Brunetti2008}.
+Such sources have been observed in only a small number of clusters so far \citep{Brunetti2008,Macario2011,vanWeeren2012,Wilber2018,Duchesne2021,diGennaro2021}.